 After the verification stage, editing was performed to identify errors and modify affected data at the individual variable level.
 The first editing step was to identify errors and determine which items from the survey output needed to be kept on the survey master file.
 Subsequent to this, reclassification of other-specify responses was completed as required.

 The estimation of population characteristics from a sample survey is based on the premise that each person in the sample represents a certain number of other persons in addition to themselves.
 This number is referred to as the survey weight.
 The process of computing survey weights for each survey respondent involves several steps.

-9) Note that following a series of adjustments applied to the weights, it is possible that some units will have weights that stand out from the other weights to the point of being aberrant.
+6) Note that following a series of adjustments applied to the weights, it is possible that some units will have weights that stand out from the other weights to the point of being aberrant.
 Some respondents may actually represent an abnormally high proportion in their group and therefore strongly influence both the estimates and the variance.
 To avoid this situation, a respondent weight that contributes aberrantly to the provincial total is adjusted downward using a method known as "winsorization."
 In this process, respondent weights that are considered to be outliers are replaced by the highest non-outlier weight for that province.
 All of the weights are then adjusted to redistribute the surplus weight (the part of the weight that is higher than the highest non-outlier weight).
-This is done by multiplying the non-outlier weights by an adjustment factor to create the winsorized adjusted weights.
+This is done by multiplying the non-outlier weights by an adjustment factor to create the winsorized weights.